Fuel Cost Calculator

 When driving in a city, try to park in a central location, and then walk from one appointment to another, or take public transportation.
 Ragged stop-and-go city driving is terrible for your gas mileage.
 This also saves the high level of gas used in parking and pulling out in a parking lot.

 Governments may intervene in gasoline (referred to as petrol in some parts of the world) markets by taxation, which may raise prices for consumers within or outside the governmental territory.
 Similarly, certain industries may receive financial support from the government to promote commercial enterprise (a subsidy).
 Generally, subsidized products or services can be sold at lower prices.

 The global oil price fluctuates constantly.
 The key crudes quoted are Brent and West Texas Intermediate (WTI) in the unit of US$ per barrel.
 The retail fuel price is closely related to the global oil price fluctuation.

 Political elements such as structure, regime, personnel, and events can all affect the cost of fuel.
-For instance, a change from a political leader who doesn't believe in climate change to one who does may be less likely to subsidize, or reduce the cost of fuel to consumers.
+For instance, a change in leadership from a leader who doesn't believe in climate change to one who does may result in changes to the cost of fuel for consumers based on different policies, such as choosing not to subsidize fuel.
 Political relationships between countries are also a factor; nations can go to war over resources, or form alliances in order to trade, both of which can affect the cost of fuel.